 The Battery and Inverter

-In a perfect world the panel would plug directly to my bike's battery.
-I have not found a way to easily do this (send me an email if you know how I can).
-So I have to plug the panel into an inverter that then goes to an inverter which then goes to the bike's inverter and finally to the bike's battery.
+In a perfect world, the panel would plug directly into our bike's battery.
+We've not found a way to easily do this (send me an email if you know how we can).
+So we plug the panel into an inverter that then goes to the bike's charger/inverter and finally to the bike's battery.
 The power is going from DC to AC to DC.
-This likely results in a 20 percent-plus efficiency loss.
+This probably results in a 20 percent-plus efficiency loss.
 Also, the battery and inverter and bike charger add another six pounds and a lot of cables to the system.
 Not ideal, but it works.

 Did it work?